... at Level 3

 - on the UCAS Tariff

-- equivalent to an AS Level.
+- equivalent to half an A level.
 It is graded A* to E

-- subject study chosen by the student, who works alone.
+- subject studied is chosen by the student, who works alone.
 It can be an investigation, report, performance, artefact (practical project with a written report) or dissertation.

 Qualifications not widely available in Calderdale and Kirklees.